 He was previously a senior editor covering politics at U.S. News and World Report.
 Gerson was a speechwriter and policy adviser for Jack Kemp and a speechwriter for Bob Dole during the 1996 presidential campaign.
 He has also served Senator Dan Coats of Indiana as Policy Director.
 Gerson is a graduate of Wheaton College in Illinois.
 He grew up in the St. Louis area and now lives with his wife and sons in northern Virginia.

-Presentations at Calvin College:Religion and Politics in a New Era
+Presentations at Calvin University:Religion and Politics in a New Era

 Part of the: January Series